 Currently MAS has three active restoration sites, Triangle Marsh and Corte Madera Ecological Reserve, both in Corte Madera, and Bahia in Novato, where volunteers are involved.
-Restoration of other sites will become active in the future.
+Restoration of other sites may become active in the future.

-Volunteer Work Days for Habitat Restoration
+Volunteer Work Days for Native Habitat Enhancement and Stewardship

 Volunteer Sign Up Form